A differential approach to Ax-Schanuel, I: Introduction

 \end{thmx}

 Notice that the statement given above, in the spirit of Ax's original paper, is both more general and stronger than the one found in \cite{AXS} whereby $\hat p_1,\ldots,\hat p_n$ are assumed to be the coordinate functions of some complex {\em analytic} subvariety of some open subset $D\subset \m H^n$.
-Theorem \ref{thmd} is also related to several other recent works, which we detail in Section 4 (e.g. \cite{ASmpt} and \cite{BUball}).
-For instance, Theorem \ref{thmd} strengthens the Ax-Lindemann-Weierstrass theorem from \cite{CasFreNag}, and also generalizes the setup by dropping the assumption that the quotient is genus zero.
+For instance, Theorem \ref{thmd} strengthens the Ax-Lindemann-Weierstrass theorem of \cite{CasFreNag}, and also generalizes the setup by dropping the assumption that the quotient is genus zero.
 The technique of the proof is also completely different.

 Finally, using Theorem \ref{thmd} and the techniques developed in the paper, we obtain an Ax-Schanuel Theorem with derivatives for the exponential function together with any uniformizing function $j_{\Gamma}$ of some Fuchsian group $\Gamma\subset {\rm PSL}_2(\mathbb{R})$ of the first kind.